jacksonrayhamilton/yugioh-calculator-2014/README.md

 --------------

 Yugioh Calculator works on iPhone, iPad, Android, Windows Phone... you name it!
 In fact, Yugioh Calculator even works on devices that *don't exist yet*.
+That's the beauty of a web application.

 No Ads!
 -------